OpenLocalizationTestOrg/AX-Docs-Sandbox.it-it/financials/cash-bank-management/import-bank-statement-file-failed-incorrect-results.md

 After you try to import a bank statement file, go to the Data management job history and its execution details to find the error.
 The error can help by pointing to the statement, balance, or statement line.
 However, it's unlikely to provide enough information to help you identify the field or element that is causing the issue.

 ## <a name="what-are-the-differences"></a>What are the differences?
-Compare the bank file layout definition to the Microsoft Dynamics 365 for Operations import definition, and note any differences in the fields and elements.
-Compare the bank statement file to the related sample Dynamics 365 for Operations file.
+Compare the bank file layout definition to the Microsoft Dynamics AX import definition, and note any differences in the fields and elements.
+Compare the bank statement file to the related sample Dynamics AX file.
 In the ISO20022 files, any differences should be easy to see.

 ## <a name="transformations"></a>Transformations
 Typically, the change must be made in one of three transformations.
 Each transformation is written for a specific standard.